mgdenno/kind-rabbit/readme.md

 ```bash
 kubectl apply -f k8s/rabbit.yaml
 ```
 You should see a rabbit pod running in the cluster now in `k9s`.
 Next, apply the `creator_job.yaml` file.
-This will create a a bunch of sample jobs and add them to the queue.
+This will create a bunch of sample jobs and add them to the queue.
 ```bash
 kubectl apply -f k8s/creator_job.yaml
 ```
-Now, in `k9s` if you select the `creator-job-xxx` pod and hit "l" it will show you the logs which indicate the jobs were added to the queue.
+Now, in `k9s` if you select the `creator-job-xxx` pod and hit `l` it will show you the logs which indicate the jobs were added to the queue.
 They will just sit there until a worker takes them and acts on them.

 In `k9s` you can also forward the RabbitMQ port to the localhost (shift-f) and see the queue via the web http://localhost:15672/, user: admin, password: queue

-Lastly, as far as adding jobs to the queue is concerned, you can also port forward port 5672 to localhost and add jobs to the queue by running the creator/creator.py script locally.
-You just need to change the rabbit host from rabbit-queue to localhost, as noted in the file.
+Lastly, as far as adding jobs to the queue is concerned, you can also port forward port 5672 to localhost and add jobs to the queue by running the `creator/creator.py` script locally.
+You just need to change the rabbit host from `rabbit-queue` to `localhost`, as noted in the file.

 Now we need to create worker deployments to do the work (of "running the model", which in this case is really just waiting a random amount of time.)